Ayurvedic Diet Principles: Healthy Eating Habits

 Do not keep them in the refrigerator for the next time or the next day.
 Cook the food amount, which you and your family can easily consume immediately.

 Eat Food Cooked at Home

 Eat food cooked at home.
-Don’t eat readymade food sold in shops and restaurants.
+Do not eat readymade food sold in shops and restaurants.